sosga/larn/README.md

 I have found Noah Morgan's original License from 1986 in a usenet archive pertaining to Larn.

 See LICENSE.txt in Larn-SNAPSHOT

+<b>Contributing:</b><br \>
+Feel free to fork, fix a bug or implement a new feature and submit a pull request.
+However I respectfully ask that contributors have:

+1. A good grounding in the C language, code should be clean, correct, and not throw warnings.
+2. Not to radically change gameplay and / or make the game different from it's historic roots.
+3. All code submitted and accepted will be under 'Noah's License' as listed in LICENSE.txt in Larn-SNAPSHOT.
+By contributing to Larn, you agree to this licensing of your code.